picada/cyber-security-mooc-project-1/README.md

 Code pointer: https://github.com/picada/cyber-security-mooc-project-1/blob/main/todo/views.py#L34

-Currently it's possible to delete or modify the done status of todos that belong to other users.
+Currently it's possible to delete or modify the done status of todos that belong to other users simply by accessing the endpoints that handle deleting and changing the status of a todo.
 The vulnerability can be reproduced for exapmle by gointg to

 http://localhost:8000/1/delete/

-on any user account, and this would delete the todo with id 1 regardless if the current user is the owner of this todo or not (and assuming that there exists a todo with the id 1 in the database...).
+on any user account.
+For example this exact request would delete the todo with id 1 regardless if the current user is the owner of this todo or not (and assuming that there exists a todo with the id 1 in the database...).
 A malicious actor could for example just iterate through a list of possible id values, leading to major data loss.

 This flaw can be fixed by adding an access check that compares, if the current authenticated user is the user that is connected to the todo in question.
 If the user doesn't match, the access should be prevented.
+There are two points in the code that have this vulnerability, and the solution is commented out for both.

 Fix #1: https://github.com/picada/cyber-security-mooc-project-1/blob/main/todo/views.py#L34
 Fix #2: https://github.com/picada/cyber-security-mooc-project-1/blob/main/todo/views.py#L46